 - Ecotoxicology of river ecosystems (persistent pollutants, plastics)

 Developing solutions to the problems facing freshwater ecosystems is also an important output of this research, working within the European Federation for Freshwater Science and the Cardiff University Water Research Institute provides significant outlets for research dissemination.

 More information on my career and research themes are detailed under 'Research'.

-Having previous working at the University of Birmingham, I came to Cardiff to complete a PhD on the transfers and effects of persistent pollutants in freshwater ecosystems.
+Having previously worked at the University of Birmingham, I came to Cardiff to complete a PhD on the transfers and effects of persistent pollutants in freshwater ecosystems.
 During my time at Birmingham and Cardiff I have developed a range of interests relating to the ecology of river systems, with specific focuses on community- and food web-level processes.
 Over this time we have collated evidence on a range of pollutants, including showing for the first time the entrance of microplastics into the basal levels of river food webs.
 The major focus on ecosystem-scale processes forms the basis for my work, beit investigating persistent pollutants in lowland river systems or the processes responsible for structuring communities in terrestrial ecosystems.

 Hydroecology of high latitude river systems

 Starting off as a ecologist interested in the invertebrate communities of high latitude stream systems in Alaska, I continue to work on the relationships between hydrological and ecological systems within these iconic stream systems.
 Collaborating with researchers at the University of Birmingham, University of Leeds and Coventry University we have begun to build evidence surrounding the response of these systems to climate change.